singularityhub/singularity-hpc/README.md

 This executable should be accessible by an administrator, or anyone that you want to be able to manage containers.
 Your user base will be interacting with your containers via LMOD, so they do not need access to `shpc`.
+You'll want to configure and create your registry, discussed next.

+### Creating a Registry

+A registry consists of a database of local containers files, which are added to LMOD as executables for your user base.
+This typically means that you are a linux administrator of your cluster, and shpc should be installed for you to use (but your users will not be interacting with it).

+#### 1. Configure your registry

+For any configuration value that you might set, the following variables are available to you:

+ - `$install_dir`: the shpc folder
+ - `$root_dir`: the parent directory of shpc (where this README.md is located)

 ##### Modules Folder

 The first thing you want to do is configure your module location, if you want it different from the default.
-The path can be absolute or relative to `$install_dir` in your configuration file at [shpc/settings.yml](shpc/settings.yml).
+The path can be absolute or relative to `$install_dir` (the shpc directory) or `$root_dir` (one above that) in your configuration file at [shpc/settings.yml](shpc/settings.yml).
 If you are happy with module files being stored in a `modules` folder in the present working directory, you don't need to do any configuration.
 Otherwise, you can customize